The Aviation Law Review: Romania

 In accordance with the provisions of Regulation No. 593/2008, the contract of passenger transport is governed by the law of the country of residence of the passenger provided that the place of departure or arrival is also located in that country and only if the parties have not chosen another applicable law.
 If these requirements are not met, the law of the country of the habitual residence of the carrier shall apply.

-In the event of passenger death under both the Warsaw Convention and the Montreal Convention, the airline is liable for the material and non-material damages suffered by persons entitled to claim damages.
+In the event of passenger death, under both the Warsaw Convention and the Montreal Convention, the airline is liable for the material and non-material damage suffered by persons entitled to claim damages.
 In the absence of a contractual relationship between the carrier and the heirs, liability cannot be attributed on a contractual basis.
 In this case, it is the airline's tort liability to the deceased's family.

-The Civil Code states that the carrier shall be liable for the death of, or injury to, the integrity or the health of the passenger and for all direct and immediate damage resulting (1) from the non-performance of the carriage, (2) from its performance under conditions other than those laid down or (3) from the delay in its performance.
-If the contract is no longer of interest to the passenger owing to the delay in the execution of the carriage, the latter may denounce it, requesting the reimbursement of the price.
+The Civil Code states that the carrier shall be liable for the death of, or injury to, the integrity or the health of the passenger and for all direct and immediate damage resulting from the non-performance of the carriage, from its performance under conditions other than those laid down or from a delay in its performance.
+If the contract is no longer of interest to the passenger owing to a delay in the execution of the carriage, the latter may denounce it, requesting the reimbursement of the price.

 The carrier shall not be liable if the damage was caused by the passenger, intentionally or by gross negligence (the burden of proof is on the carrier).